piotrkot/Mlynek/README.md

 Shop - programming task

 1. Technology choice
- a.
-Frontend - Bootstrap as the popular front-end framework.
+    * Frontend - Bootstrap as the popular front-end framework.
 Mustache templating system being default from Dropwizard.
 Additionally little custom Javascript/JQuery for customization.
- b.
-Backend - Dropwizard as the easy and light-weight Java framework.
+    * Backend - Dropwizard as the easy and light-weight Java framework.
 It is very simple to get started.
 Provides all I need for the task with no deployment and easily debuggable and testable.
 2. For the persistence layer I would go for the JDBI library.
 It is a convenient way